nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 8. Unregister the old  certificates by running the [Certificate unregister](#4258-certificate-unregister) command.
 9. Delete the old AUTH and SIGN keys and certificates by running the [4.2.13.3 Delete keys](#42133-delete-keys) command.

-## 10 Change security server owner
+## 10 Change Security Server owner

-To change the security server owner, two registered Owner members have to be available.
+To change the Security Server owner, two registered Owner members have to be available.
-1. Add a new member to the security server and register it.
+1. Add a new member to the Security Server and register it.
 For doing that, follow the guide [8 Multitenancy](#8-multitenancy).
 2. Run the command [4.2.6.6 Client change owner](#4266-client-change-owner).
 This command submits a request for owner change to X-Road governing authority and it will create the AUTH key and CSRs for the AUTH certificate of the new member.
 3. Download the certificate created in the previous step using the command [4.2.5.1 Certificate download CSRS](#4251-certificate-download-csrs).